Arm#

 set [Arm1 v] magnet to [released v]

-The set Arm pen offset block sets the current z-offset of the 6-Axis Arm when using the Pen Holder Tool.
+The set arm pen offset stack block sets the vertical offset for the Pen Holder Tool.

-Before using this block, the arm’s end effector must be set to the Pen Holder Tool with the set arm end effector block.
+Set the end effector to pen before using this block.
 If the Pen Holder Tool is not selected, this block has no effect.

 set [Arm1 v] pen offset to [0] [mm v]